-Asian markets mixed on caution over costs from tariff hikes
+World markets mixed on caution over costs from tariff hikes

-SINGAPORE (AP) — Asian markets turned mixed on Wednesday as traders mulled over the impact of tariffs on corporate America, after big industrial companies admitted that they were facing rising costs.
+SINGAPORE (AP) — World markets were mixed on Wednesday as traders mulled the impact of tariffs on corporate America after big industrial companies admitted that they were facing rising costs.

 WALL STREET: U.S. indexes fell on Tuesday following a broad-sell off on softening growth in China and fears that tariff hikes are beginning to hurt corporate earnings.
 The S&P 500 index suffered its fifth-straight loss, dropping 0.6 percent to 2,740.69.
 The Dow Jones Industrial Average shed 0.5 percent to 25,191.43 and the Nasdaq composite fell 0.4 percent to 7,437.54.
 The Russell 2000 index of smaller-company stocks was 0.8 percent lower at 1,526.59.